vercel/hyper/README.md

 After that, you'll see the binary in the `./dist` folder!

-### pty.js issues
+### node-pty issues

-If after building during development you get an alert dialog related to `pty.js` issues, make sure its build process is working correctly by running `npm rebuild` manually inside the `app` directory.
+If after building during development you get an alert dialog related to `node-pty` issues, make sure its build process is working correctly by running `npm rebuild` manually inside the `app` directory.

 If you're on macOS, this typically is related to Xcode issues (like not having agreed